Note: There are other Quick Starts in this series, including:

-This Quick Start demonstrates how to deploy a Microsoft Visual Studio 2005 Tools for the Microsoft Office System solution for Microsoft Office Word 2003 or Microsoft Office Excel 2003 so that the document is on the end user computer, and the assembly is in a folder on a network computer.
+This Quick Start demonstrates how to deploy a Microsoft Visual Studio 2005 Tools for the Microsoft Office System solution for Microsoft Office Word 2003 or Microsoft Office Excel 2003 so that the document and the assembly are located in different folders on the end user computer.
 This Quick Start is intended for users who have little or no experience with deploying Visual Studio 2005 Tools for Office solutions.

 This Quick Start includes the following sections:

 - Creating a Solution to Deploy

 - Setting Security Policy